 Alexander C. Campbell

 Whether I’m helping start a new nonprofit organization, guiding an existing nonprofit through a time of transition, or helping individuals, families, and corporations achieve their philanthropic goals, my job as a business attorney is to triage issues, formulate solutions, and provide strategic advice.
 My practice is focused on supporting and representing tax exempt organizations including startups, established social service agencies, and century-old family and community foundations.
-I also represent for-profit businesses as well, including social enterprises, entrepreneurs and other professionals serving and working with the nonprofit sector.
+I also have a strong focus on cultivating and developing social enterprise, representing entrepreneurs and for-profit businesses who strive to improve the communities in which they live and work.

 Because I am keenly aware of the complex realities of operating and working with tax exempt organizations, I help my clients understand and navigate the many different bodies of law which govern their actions and guide them on decisions that are subject to scrutiny from several angles.
 I not only help clients resolve compliance issues and adhere to reporting obligations, but my clients know they can turn to me for counsel on any number of other legal and practical concerns.